OpenSourceAlchemist/chef-redo/README.md

 Description
 ===========

-Installs and configures redo - a system for building target files from source files, see the [[upstream],http://homepage.ntlworld.com/jonathan.deboynepollard/Softwares/redo.html] website for more details.
+Installs and configures redo - a system for building target files from source files, see the [upstream](http://homepage.ntlworld.com/jonathan.deboynepollard/Softwares/redo.html) website for more details.

 Requirements
 ============

-A c++ compiler such as G++ or clang++.
+A C++ compiler such as G++ or clang++.

 Platform
 --------